jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **[Strangle knot.][strangle-knot]** Use in place of one or two half-hitches to lock any unfinished knot.
-- **Double-throw reef knot.** Variant [H2H2s][surgical-knot-study] of the surgeon's knot.
+- **Double-throw reef knot.** Variant [H2H2s][surgical-knot-study] of the surgeon's knot, simply a reef knot (square knot) with its two halves converted to double overhand knots by an additional pass through the center.
   Use in place of reef knot, especially against a non-convex surface or in stretchy rope.
-- **Double-slipped double-throw reef knot.** Use in place of double-throw reef-knot for a secure quick-release bow.
+- **Double-throw shoelace knot.** For a secure quick-release bow, alter your shoelace knot (double-slipped reef knot) in the same manner.
+The result is an H2N2 with the final end tucks converted to bight tucks.
-- **Reef knot in two bights.** Use in place of double-slipped reef knot for a semi-permanent bow.
+- **Reef knot in two bights.** For a semi-permanent bow, first fold the ends over to form bights, then tie a full reef knot entirely in those bights.

 <div class="gallery" markdown="1">
 ![][reef-2t-photo]
 ![][reef-2s2t-photo]
 ![][reef-2bights-photo]
-*Reef knot variants: double-throw (before tightening), double-slipped double-throw, & in 2 bights*
+*Reef knot variants: double-throw reef, double-throw shoelace, & reef in 2 bights*
 </div>

 I fasten my pajama pants with a double-slipped double-throw reef knot and my running shoes with a reef knot in two bights.
 Most people use a standard double-slipped reef knot, but it works loose.
+{:.tangent}

+Yes, it's called a reef knot.
 {:.tangent}